 There's more people like that.

-You know, what's uh you know what's amazing about this?
+You know, what's amazing about this?

-I mean, here it is, it's election day on the East Coast, it's uh 513, and we still don't we still can't say with any certainty who's gonna win this election.
+It's 5.13, and we still can't say with any certainty who's going to win this election.

 We do have reports, by the way, of some Trump ballots being automatically switched to Hillary.

-This is CBS News in Pittsburgh, that ballots cast for Trump are being automatically switched to Hillary Clinton, and and we have another report out of Pennsylvania as well in Philadelphia this morning that this was in the Washington Times that the Philly Republican City Committee chairman said he received at least 40 reports of Democratic Party sponsored poll workers turning away Republican sponsored workers.
+And we have another report out of Pennsylvania as well in Philadelphia this morning that this was in the Washington Times, that the Philly Republican City Committee chairman said he received at least 40 reports of Democratic Party-sponsored poll workers turning away Republican-sponsored workers.

-So I guess this happens every election year, right?
+So, you know, I guess this happens every election year, right?

-Well, let's just say um if there is not the massive vote in the cities, particularly the city of Philadelphia, for the secretary, then Pennsylvania will go from being in play to certainly leaning red.
+Well, let's just say if there is not the massive vote in the cities, particularly the city of Philadelphia, for the secretary, then Pennsylvania will go from being in play to certainly leaning red.

-Um there was a uh suit filed by Trump about election fraud, and he filed the suit against Clark County Registrar in Nevada for keeping polls open past the time they were supposed to close during early voting, and they you know obviously maybe setting up a way to challenge all the results in Nevada based on that decision to allow people who are in line to vote, but I'm not sure what's going to happen or if that ever works out.
+Yeah, there was a suit filed by Trump about election fraud, and he filed the suit against Clark County Registrar in Nevada for keeping polls open past the time they were supposed to close during early voting.

-Um how do you see this playing out, John?
+How do you see this playing out, John?

-I I'm I'm moving to fifty-five forty-five Hillary in the direction of fifty fifty, Sean.
+I'm moving to 55-45 Hillary in the direction of 50-50, Sean.

 They're totally playing defense.

-I'm asking, I'm not I'm not putting words in your mouth.
+I'm not putting words in your mouth.

 I'm asking a question.

-No, it's I think it's like sixty forty.
+I think it's like 60-40.

-They still you gotta give them respect.
+They still, you've got to give them respect.

 They have a very good machine.